openstack-infra/system-config/doc/source/running-your-own.rst

 Follow the :file:`doc/source/gerrit.rst` for instructions on getting gerrit configured once installed.

-Finally, you should be able to follow :ref:`stackforge` to setup a project at this point.
+Finally, you should be able to follow :ref:`StackForge` to setup a project at this point.
 (Zuul and Jenkins jobs obviously won't work yet).

 Stage 4 - Zuul